ElucidataInc/ElMaven/docs/LabeledLCMSWorkflow.rst

 * *Minimum Isotope-Parent Correlation*: To set the minimum threshold for isotope-parent peak correlation.
 This correlation is a measure of how often they appear together.

 * *Isotope is within [X] scans of parent*: To set the maximum scan difference between isotopic and parent peaks.
-This is a measure of how closely they appear together on the RT scale.
+This is a measure of how closely they appear together on the retention time scale.

 * *Maximum % Error to Natural Abundance*: To set the maximum natural abundance error expected.
 Natural abundance of an isotope is the expected ratio of amount of isotope over the amount of parent molecule in nature.
 Error is the difference between observed and natural abundance as a fraction of natural abundance.